Juniper/contrail-kubernetes-docs/install/openshift/3.11/standalone-openshift.md

 * Note : your dns should resolve for the above hostname for access, else modify your /etc/hosts file to route to above host

+### FAQ
+* If you copy paste to the inventory file please check for unicode characters.
+* Please use -vvv in your ansible runs for more logs